Mixing Dye Colors

 Mixing Wood Dye Powders With Alcohol

-Mix powder wood dyes into isopropyl alcohol and let the wood dyes rest 30-40 minutes after mixing.
+To speed up the mixing process, mix powder wood dyes into 1 tbsp of water first, then add isopropyl alcohol.
+Let the wood dyes rest 30-40 minutes after mixing.
 Dye powders should rest a little longer when using an isopropyl or rubbing alcohol base.
 Mix until the wood dyes are completely dissolved.
-To speed up the dissolving process, add a few drops of warm water.
 For the most color potency, it’s still best to mix only the amount you’ll be using in the near future, but the wood dyes will store longer as an alcohol base dye stain.

 Mixing Alcohol Dye Liquid With Solvents

 Just like with our wood dye powders, a small amount of our liquid wood dye goes a long way as well.
 These are the top-of-the-line alcohol base wood dye liquids.
 A good starting ratio is 1/4th tsp. to 3/4th tsp. of our liquid dye to 6 oz. to 8 oz. of lacquer thinner, denatured alcohol, acetone, or other non-oil based reagent (start with 1/4th tsp and work up, these are very color potent alcohol dyes).
 Our liquid alcohol dyes do mix with water, but really are designed more for non-oil solvent bases.
 We recommend storing and mixing the alcohol dye solutions in a rust-resistant container such as glass, with an air tight lid to prevent contamination or evaporation, and storing alcohol dye solution at a warm room temperature away from intense light, sparks, or flames.